Douglas Is Cancelled: Production

 The series was written by Steven Moffat, directed by Ben Palmer, and produced by Hartswood Films in association with SkyShowtime and BBC Studios Distribution.
 Moffat also serves as executive producer alongside his wife Sue Vertue, with Lawrence Till as producer.
-Moffat described writing the script “in secret”.
+Moffat described writing the script "in secret".

 Filming

 Production started on the four-part series in London in November 2023.

 Casting

-In November 2023, Hugh Bonneville, Karen Gillan, Alex Kingston, Ben Miles, Simon Russell Beale, and Nick Mohammed were confirmed in the cast.
+In November 2023, Hugh Bonneville, Karen Gillan, Alex Kingston, Ben Miles, Simon Russell Beale and Nick Mohammed were confirmed in the cast.

 Broadcast

-The entire series was available in the UK on ITVX from 27 June 2024, and was aired weekly on ITV1 from 27 June to 18 July 2024.
-In Australia it is available to stream on ABC iview.
+The entire series has been available in the UK on ITVX since 27 June 2024, and was aired weekly on ITV1 from 27 June to 18 July 2024.
+In Australia, it is available to stream on ABC iview.